lightbend/fdp-sample-applications/README.md

 init-pod (implemented using `busybox` image) and responsible for loading data files and mounting them for access by the publisher.
 2. `modelserviceinstall.yaml` installs either akka or kafka server (depending on the values configuration).

+The chart assumes that Ingress is created for exposing model serving UI